Multimode Purcell Filter for Superconducting-Qubit Reset and Readout with Intrinsic Purcell Protection: Discussion

 \section{Discussion}

-Our results demonstrate that distinct qubit operations—namely, fast unconditional reset and high-fidelity readout—can be realized using different-order modes of a single microwave resonator, thereby eliminating the need for additional on-chip components.
-This mode-efficient approach, implemented via a multi-mode Purcell filter, not only preserves qubit coherence through intrinsic Purcell protection, but also provides fast dissipative channels essential for active reset and leakage removal—key requirements for quantum error correction.
+Our results demonstrate that distinct qubit operations, such as fast unconditional reset and dispersive readout, can be realized using different-order modes of a single microwave resonator, thereby eliminating the need for additional on-chip components.
+This hardware-efficient approach, implemented via a multi-mode Purcell filter, not only preserves qubit coherence through intrinsic Purcell protection, but also provides fast dissipative channels essential for active reset and leakage removal, which are useful for quantum error correction.
+Although higher-order modes in coplanar waveguide resonators are often considered as parasitic modes and detrimental to coherence \cite{houckControllingSpontaneousEmission2008}, our work shows that they can be systematically engineered into functional resources.
+This design principle—assigning distinct qubit functionalities to different-order modes of a single multi-mode resonator—opens a new direction for scaling up superconducting quantum processors, particularly in architectures constrained by wiring and footprint.